 Up the stairs on the first floor, Kurama's eyes snapped open as let out a shaky breath.
 That technique took far too much ki for his liking.
 Not to mention, there was a distance range for the technique, and his precious plant would wilt and die within an hour.
 Nevertheless, it got the job done.

-A wirily smile appeared on the redhead's face, pleased no one noticed the new addition to the potted plants decorating the Order meeting room.
+A wirily smile appeared on the redhead's face, pleased no one noticed the new addition to the potted plants decorating the perimeter of the dining room.
 Then again, plants were often overlooked by humans because of their unassuming nature.
 Kurama was more than happy to take advantage of their oversight.
 Kurama would've preferred to be in the meeting himself, but there was no way he could stay hidden, especially around the man they called Moody.
 That vivid blue magical eye of his saw too much.

 The fox settled himself back on the bed, a troubled look set on his face.
 The book they were speaking of … he had a fair speculation what the contents might be about.
 Of course, it was just a guess, with no evidence to back it up, but it was a start.